Knowledge and passion that helps children, with their families, find joy in movement

 Founder and Owner

 Dorian Pascoe received her Master of Science in Physical Therapy from New York Medical College in 1998.
 She has 24 years of pediatric physical therapy experience, with advanced study in, but not limited to, torticollis, dyspraxia, treatment of the baby, hypotonicity, idiopathic toe walking, sensory integration, and hemiplegia.
-Dorian is a Level II practitioner in Cuevas Medek Exercise and an Intro Level C practitioner in Dynamic Movement Intervention, and has served as a clinical instructor for doctoral candidates in physical therapy.
+Dorian is an Intermediate Level A practitioner in Dynamic Movement Intervention (DMI) offering intensive treatment programs (and a level II practitioner in Cuevas Medek Exercise).
+She has served as a clinical instructor for doctoral candidates in physical therapy.
 She has worked in a variety of pediatric physical therapy settings, including private clinics, long term residential care, center-based, home-based and schools.
 Dorian has been in private practice in the Riverdale area of the Bronx for 20 years, and is the founder and owner of Riverdale Kids Physical Therapy.

 Dorian’s approach to physical therapy treatment for children comes from her own passion for physical and outdoor activity.
 She holds a Fourth-Degree black belt in Kenshikai Karate, is an avid hiker, skier, runner and cyclist, and has been teaching indoor cycling classes to adults for more than 20 years.
 She has traveled more than 11,000 miles by bicycle throughout the United States, and worked as a personal trainer and white water rafting guide in her earlier years.
 Dorian loves her work, and is devoted to helping children, along with their families, to find their strength and independence in order to live fully, to enjoy the world, and to play!